crcsmnky/gatekeeper-istio/README.md

 ### Preventing VirtualService hostname matching collisions

-Checks incoming `VirtualService` objects and compares them against existing `VirtualService` objects, and throws a violation if there are hostname/URI match collisions..
+Checks incoming `VirtualService` objects and compares them against existing `VirtualService` objects, and throws a violation if there are hostname/URI match collisions.

 Upload the `ConstraintTemplate` and `Constraint`: